 Biochemistry graduate student

-I am a second year graduate student in the Biochemistry program at IU.
+I am graduate student in the Biochemistry program at IU.
 I completed my undergraduate education in 2014 at West Virginia University with B.S. degrees in Chemistry and Forensic Science with a concentration in Chemistry.
 I also completed minors in Biology and Business Administration.
 I then took a year off where I completed two Science Undergraduate Laboratory Internships (SULI) through the Department of Energy (DOE) at Lawrence Livermore National Laboratory, as well as completing part of a post-baccalaureate position at the lab before leaving to start graduate school.
+I joined the Tuli lab in 2016.
 After completing my PhD, my goal is to become a research scientist at a government laboratory, such as the NIH, USDA, or one of the national laboratories.See Julie's CV

 I have a B.A. from Agnes Scott College in Molecular Genetics and Biochemistry.
 I completed my Ph.D. at Baylor College of Medicine with Dr. James Versalovic.
 During my thesis studies, I examined factors secreted from biofilms that mediate probiotic activities of Lactobacillus reuteri.
 My first postdoc was in Dr. Katherine Knight’s laboratory at Loyola University Medical Center; during my postdoc, I identified molecules and pathways involved in anti-inflammatory commensal:host interactions.